-Part of Ultra Group, a global electronics company, Ultra Energy has worked with nuclear and industrial customers for nearly 70 years.
+Now part of Curtiss-Wright, Ultra Energy has worked with nuclear and industrial customers for nearly 70 years.
 We support customers across the world from facilities located in the US and UK.
 Our solutions are embedded in strategic national infrastructure and our people are active partners in customer programs that are focused on delivering advanced future nuclear and industrial capabilities.